Martin J. Healy: Life

-Healy was born on September 16, 1883 in New York City, New York, the son of Nicholas J. and Ann M. Healy.
+Healy was born on September 16, 1883, in New York City, New York, the son of Nicholas J. and Ann M. Healy.

 Healy attended the common schools, an evening high school, and a business institute.
 He worked as a bookkeeper, salesman, and accountant.
 At one point, he worked for the State Board of Education as a certified public accountant.

 In 1918, Healy was elected to the New York State Assembly as a Democrat, representing the New York County 19th District.
+He defeated the first African-American elected official in New York State, Edward A. Johnson.
 He served in the Assembly in 1919.
 He lost the 1919 re-election to Republican Marguerite L. Smith.
 He ran again in the same district in 1920, and again lost to Smith.
-While serving in the Assembly, he introduced legislation that provided for the construction of the Triborough Bridge and the payment of a state bonus for veterans of World War I. In 1922 and 1924, he was elected to the Board of Aldermen as a representative of the Nineteenth District.
-From 1925 to 1931, he was the New York City Deputy Commissioner of the Department of Plant and Structures.
+While serving in the Assembly, he introduced legislation that provided for the construction of the Triborough Bridge and the payment of a state bonus for veterans of World War I. In 1921 he was elected to the Board of Aldermen as a representative of the Nineteenth District, defeating the first African-American Alderman in the City’s history, Dr. Charles Roberts.
+He was reelected in 1923.
+In 1925 he was elected as the Democratic District Leader in the 19th Assembly District, a Tammany Hall position that organizes the political machine in the district and distributes patronage jobs.
+He also held a patronage position as the New York City Deputy Commissioner of the Department of Plant and Structures.
 In 1930, he was accused of selling a magistracy to George F. Ewald for $10,000.
-There were two resulting trials, both of which ended in the juries disagreeing, and the indictment was quashed.
-The trials were a by-product of the Seabury investigations into the lower courts.
-He was also Democratic leader of the 19th Assembly District from 1925 until his retirement in 1935.
+There were two resulting trials, both of which ended in hung juries, with credible allegations of jury tampering in both cases.
+The investigation of Healy’s corruption was the impetus to the eventual Seabury investigations into Tammany Hall corruption that brought down Mayor Jimmy Walker.
+Healy’s corruption scandals led to his resignation as Democratic leader of the 19th Assembly District in 1935, though he attempted reelection in subsequent years.

+His political career in Harlem came during a time when the Great Migration led to Harlem transitioning from a majority Irish and Jewish neighborhood to a majority African American neighborhood.
+He received extensive criticism in black newspapers at the time for his “color line” campaigns, failure to deliver patronage to the African American voters in the community, and his whites-only political club, the Cayuga Democratic Club.

 Healy was married to Mary C. Klubnik.
 Their children were Martin J. Jr., Edward F., and William A. J.

 Healy died at home on August 30, 1942.
 He was buried in Gate of Heaven Cemetery.